ToniWestbrook/paladin-plugins/README.md

 PALADIN-plugins can be chained in a pipeline configuration using a single or multiple execution runs to process PALADIN related data through multiple stages of analysis.
 Included plugins are as follows:

-- Aggregation: Combined multiple PALADIN outputs (SAM output and UniProt report) into a single output
+- Aggregation: Combine multiple PALADIN outputs (SAM output and UniProt report) into a single output
 - Automate: Automate PALADIN executions across multiple sets of reads (recursively searches directories using regex patterns)
 - Decluster: Generate a reference database containing each protein sequence used by UniProt to generate each UniRef cluster (during the CD-HIT clustering process) for those clusters detected in a PALADIN UniProt report.
 This may be used for a second PALADIN pass, refining alignments from representative hits to member hits
 - Difference: Analyze relative differences between two PALADIN taxonomy reports.
 Can also report specific contributing reads for each difference